Introduction¶

 By understanding the nature and scope of these risks, we can develop more effective strategies for mitigating them and ensuring that the development of AI remains beneficial to humanity.
 The following chapters will build upon this foundation, exploring specific risk, technical solutions, and policy considerations in greater depth.

-On the stories of risks included in the text.
+Theoretical arguments vs specific stories.
 Very often in discussions of AI Risks and safety, we often get asked - Specifically what would happen?
 It's just some software on a computer, what could it actually do?
 Most people can have a very hard time imagining how exactly this can be dangerous or cause extreme risks.
 Lack of specifics causes many people to dismiss the underlying arguments altogether.
 Another problem is that any specific stories that we can come up with are to some extent going to sound like science fiction.
 Talking about technology that does not currently exist is going to be science fiction almost by definition.
 Alternatively, if we begin constructing a specific future scenario, the conversation and arguments get into talking about nuances of just that one particular scenario.
 Often with statements like - "this one tiny particular thing is something that I don't think the AI will be able to do", or, "yeah, but we as humans can probably come up with technique/mitigation 'xyz' to stop this one very specific thing." (source)

 While despite these hurdles we have attempted to outline specific stories, it might be best for you as the reader to come away with an intuition of the types of risks involved instead of highly detailed world states.
 As an example of this type of notion, imagine humanity is similar to an amateur chess player, who has discovered a brilliant new opening for a chess match.
 This chess player has been able to use this opening against all their other amateur chess player friends and successfully win all their matches.

 They now want to bet their entire life savings in a match against Magnus Carlson (World Chess Grandmaster).
 We think this might be a bad idea and want to dissuade them.
-They ask - "But how is Magnus Carlson going to beat me?
+They ask - "But how is Magnus Carlsen going to beat me?
 Show me the exact move that he is going to make to counter my opening."
 It is a very difficult question to answer because we the authors are not Chess players.
-We don't really know what moves Magnus Carlson is specifically going to make.
+We don't really know what moves Magnus Carlsen is specifically going to make.
 This is akin to asking for extremely detailed specific stories on risk from transformative AI.
 However, we can say with high confidence that Magnus is going to be able to beat an amateur chess player, no matter how sophisticated their opening move.
 Similarly a highly capable general purpose AI is going to be a risk to humanity.
 This is the general notion that we wish to convey. (source)

 Yann LeCun, Chief AI scientist at Meta and Turing Prize winner, May 2023